plone/training/docs/react/actions.md

 ## Use The Data From The Store

-Now that we have our store wired we can start using the store data instead of our local state.
+Now that we have our store wired, we can start using the store data instead of our local state.
-We will use the hook {file}`useSelector` for extracting the data from the store and {file}`useDispatch` for dispatching the action which is needed by the component.
+We will use the hook `useSelector` for extracting the data from the store, and `useDispatch` for dispatching the action which is needed by the component.

 ```{code-block} jsx
 :emphasize-lines: 1-2,